-This award recognizes exceptional young scientists who have performed original doctoral thesis work of outstanding scientific quality and achievement in the area of fluid dynamics.
-The annual award consists of $1,000, a certificate, travel reimbursement, a registration waiver to attend the annual meeting of the Division of Fluid Dynamics to give an invited talk and accept the award.
+This award recognizes exceptional early-career scientists who have performed original doctoral thesis work of outstanding scientific quality and achievement in the area of fluid dynamics.
+The annual award consists of $1,500, a certificate, travel reimbursement, a registration waiver to attend the annual meeting of the Division of Fluid Dynamics to give an invited talk and accept the award.

 The award was established in 1998 to honor the many outstanding contributions to fluid mechanics of Dr. Andreas Acrivos, particularly his years of distinguished editorship of Physics of Fluids.
 It is supported by donations from members and friends of the Division of Fluid Dynamics.

-Each nominee can be considered no more than two consecutive years.
-A new nomination package must be resubmitted online to be considered for a second year; candidates are not automatically carried over to the next year for a second and final review.
+An unsuccessful nominee can be nominated again for a second and final time in the next consecutive year.
+A new nomination package must be submitted online to be considered for a second year; candidates are not automatically carried over.
 The nomination letter should clearly state that the candidate was nominated the previous year.

 The nomination package should include:

 APS Prizes and Awards nomination form (nominee’s contact information, thesis date).